WearForecast/BE-Server/README.md

-# BE-Server
+# 날씨 기반 옷 추천 앱 WearForecast
-Backend server for the wearforecast project
+GitHub Repository for the Backend server of the wearforecast project.
+This is a project based on GDG KU.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="120" alt="Nest Logo" /></a>
 </p>